Easter and Spring Crafts

 - Step 6: Cut Florets

-Cut the pink tissue paper into 25 squares for making the florets.
+Cut the pink tissue paper into 25 squares to make the florets.

-To do this fan fold the pink tissue paper to have five layers that
+To do this, fan-fold the pink tissue paper so it has five layers that

 are 1¼" (3 cm) wide .
 Cut across